Shaiza-10000/Spatial-Transcritopmics-Analysis/Scanpy-Tutorial/README.md

 ## The Dataset

 The main dataset is a **human lymph node** captured with 10x Visium.
-The lymph node is a good test case for spatial analysis because it has well-defined anatomical zones — germinal centers packed with B cells, T cell zones, sinuses — so clustering results can be sanity-checked against known biology.
+The lymph node is a good test case for spatial analysis because it has well-defined anatomical zones, germinal centers packed with B cells, T cell zones, sinuses, so clustering results can be sanity-checked against known biology.

 The second dataset is a **mouse brain** section profiled with MERFISH, which operates at true single-cell resolution (as opposed to Visium's ~55 µm spots that may contain a few cells each).